Events and Subscriptions

 Event Types

-Radiate provides several key events that you can subscribe to as seen below with their respective data payloads in json:
+Radiate provides several key events that you can subscribe to.
+Here is the actual enum definition in Rust:

 Start Event